cambridgeltl/visual-spatial-reasoning/README.md

 </p>

 ***
+**Update [Mar 22, 2023]**: We updated our arxiv preprint with the camera-ready version ([v2](https://arxiv.org/abs/2205.00363)) and also the dataset to be consistent with the accepted paper.
+If you used an earlier version of VSR, you can refer to the earlier version of the preprint ([v1](https://arxiv.org/abs/2205.00363v1)) and the earlier [snapshot](https://github.com/cambridgeltl/visual-spatial-reasoning/tree/c28c02bf4e5f629af49159618a202d8407ba5742) of this repo. <br>
 **Update [Feb 10, 2023]**: Check out [CLIP_visual-spatial-reasoning](https://github.com/Sohojoe/CLIP_visual-spatial-reasoning) by [**@Sohojoe**](https://github.com/Sohojoe) where you can find CLIP's performance on VSR. <br>
-**Update [Feb 10, 2023]**: We updated our arxiv preprint with the accepted version ([v2](https://arxiv.org/abs/2205.00363)).
-Note that data currently held in this repo corresponds to the earlier [v1](https://arxiv.org/abs/2205.00363v1) preprint.
-We will update this repo with the latest data that received additional rounds of validation later. <br>
 **Update [Feb 3, 2023]**: *Visual Spatial Reasoning* is accepted to [TACL](https://transacl.org/index.php/tacl) 🥂!
 Stay tuned for the camera-ready version!<br>
 ***